SeanOBone/IT1025-Objectives-Accomplishments/README.md

 # IT1025-Objectives-Accomplishments
 ( ͡° ͜ʖ ͡°)
-I am changing the world one 'type' at a time.
+I am changing the world one 'click' at a time.